NatuurlijkLevi/leip-logeerpartijtje-pocket-edition/README.md

 2. Open 'Bordspel.umap'
 3. Now press ALT+P to play the level.
 You can also press the play button at the top.

+## Controls

+The controls are pretty simple, press 'Space' to go to the next square and press 'Enter' to switch pawn.

 ## Contributing

 Pull requests are welcome.
 For other changes, please open an issue first to discuss what you would like to change.